-SABER-Teachers considers two policy levers school systems can use to reach this goal: (1) clear expectations for what students should know and be able to do, and how teachers can help students reach these goals; (2) useful guidance on teachers' use of time to be able to improve instruction at the school level.
+SABER-Teachers considers two policy levers school systems can use to reach this goal: (1) clear expectations for what students should know and be able to do, and how teachers can help students reach these goals; and (2) useful guidance on teachers' use of time to be able to improve instruction at the school level.

-- (1) In Côte d'Ivoire, expectations for what teachers are supposed to do, and for what students are expected to learn are set in the national curriculum.
-Côte d'Ivoire has defined a set of standards that informs teachers of required subject content and measurable indicators of learning that should be achieved by students at different grades.
-The tasks that teachers are expected to carry out are officially stipulated. - (2) There are not policies for guidance on teachers' use of time, beyond the stipulated 28 hours required for teaching every week.
-Policies do not ensure that teachers' work conditions allow them to improve instruction.
-Teachers' working time in Côte d'Ivoire is officially defined as the number of hours spent teaching (contact time with students), as opposed to counting the overall number of hours spent at the school.
-As civil servants, teachers' salaries are structured on a 40-hour work week, but they are only expected to teach 28 hours.
-The remaining time is completely unstructured.
-This definition of teachers' working time does not officially recognize that teachers normally need to devote some time to non-teaching tasks, such as lesson planning, the analysis of student work, and professional development, as well as administrative tasks.
+(1) In Guinea Bissau, there are clear expectations for what teachers are supposed to do, and for what students are expected to learn.
+Guinea Bissau has defined a set of standards that informs teachers of required subject content and measurable indicators of learning that should be achieved by students at different grades.
+The tasks that teachers are expected to carry out are officially stipulated.

+(2) Policies for guidance on teachers' use of time are not focused on ensuring that their work conditions allow them to improve instruction.
+Teachers' working time in Guinea Bissau is officially defined as the number of hours spent teaching (contact time with students, as opposed to counting the overall number of hours spent at the school).
+This fails to recognize that teachers normally need to devote some time to non-teaching tasks, such as lesson planning, the analysis of student work, and professional development, as well as administrative tasks.
+This definition also contradicts some of the officially defined tasks that are stipulated for teachers.
+For instance, Guinea Bissau defines some official non-teaching tasks (outside of the classroom) that are related to school improvement.
+In Guinea Bissau, teachers are officially required to collaborate on school plans as well as to participate in the evaluation system within their school (Figure 2).

-Successful education systems such as Ontario, Finland, Japan, South Korea, and Singapore devote considerable time at the school level to such activities that are related to instructional improvement, such collaboration among teachers on the analysis of instructional practice as well as mentoring and professional development (Darling Hammond & Rothman 2011, Darling-Hammond 2010, Levin 2008).
-In addition, these systems tend to devote a smaller share of teacher's time to actual contact time with students. and a relatively larger share to teacher collaboration, on-site professional development, and research on the effectiveness of various teaching strategies.
+Successful education systems such as Ontario, Finland, Japan, South Korea, and Singapore devote considerable time at the school level to such activities that are related to instructional improvement, such as collaboration among teachers on the analysis of instructional practice as well as mentoring and professional development (Darling Hammond & Rothman 2011, Darling-Hammond 2010, Levin 2008).
+In addition, these systems tend to devote a smaller share of teacher's time to actual contact time with students, and a relatively larger share to teacher collaboration, on-site professional development, and research on the effectiveness of various teaching strategies.
 Japan, for example, devotes about 40 percent of teachers' working time to this type of activities, while Ontario currently devotes 30 percent (Darling Hammond & Rothman 2011).
-Unlike Côte d'Ivoire, these high performers generally include school-improvement tasks in the teachers' responsibilities and include nonteaching time for these tasks in the teacher workday.